Orthopedics

 Awards and Recognition

-This award recognizes Cornerstone Regional’s commitment to a higher standard of care for knee replacement.
+This award recognizes Cornerstone Regional’s commitment to a higher standard of care for these patients.
 Hospitals that earned a high performing rating from U.S. News were significantly better than the national average.